mohitsinghchandeljsr-byte/erp/SECURITY.md

 3. Provide detailed information about the vulnerability
 4. Allow reasonable time for a fix before public disclosure

+## Critical Security Measures

+### 🔐 Required Configuration
+- **SESSION_SECRET REQUIRED**: Application will fail to start if SESSION_SECRET environment variable is not set
+- **No Insecure Fallbacks**: No hardcoded secrets or fallback values
+- **Public Registration Disabled**: Teachers must be created via seed script; students created by teachers only

+### 🚫 Disabled Features for Security
+- **Public Registration Endpoint**: Returns 403 Forbidden to prevent unauthorized account creation
+- **Self-Service Teacher Creation**: Teachers can only be created by administrators via seed script or database

 ## Security Features

 ### Authentication & Authorization